 I use the comfort of my apartment and the cold weather as my excuse for my lazy ass.
 I’ve dealt with the cold weather 5 days a week when I go to work, and I just want to stay home and not wear winter clothes for the rest of the weekend.

 I’ve always looked forward to experiencing autumn and winter.
-One year have passed since I moved to Sweden, and I am so happy I experienced the 4 seasons already.
+One year since I moved to Sweden, and I am so happy I experienced the 4 seasons already.
 Honestly, the cold weather is manageable with proper clothing.
 I thought I would have difficulty adjusting to the weather, but, apparently, the cold weather was not my concern; it is the short days and long nights.
 I cannot function in the afternoon—as early as 2-3 PM when the sun goes down—because it is dark all the time.
 My body thinks that it’s time to sleep at 3 PM.

 People are happier when days are longer aka when there’s more sun.